Forever Faster from day one

 Out on the field, PUMA’s new CELLERATOR football boot, SHUDOH is launched.
 At the Korea/Japan World Cup, PUMA player El Hadji Diouf is selected for the FIFA World Cup™ All Star Team, and Korea’s Jung Hwan Ahn impresses the world by kicking out Italy with a Golden Goal and securing a spot in the semi-finals for the host country.

 In the same year, PUMA partnered Cameroon National Team shakes up the Africa Cup of Nations with previously unseen sleeveless kits and takes the 2002 Africa Cup home to Yaoundé.

 It's a year in which PUMA stands together with our partners, through success and through opposition.

-PUMA and Ferrari announce our multi-year contract making us the official supplier of Scuderia Ferrari, the most successful Formula One team of all times.
+PUMA and Ferrari announce the multi-year contract making PUMA the of-ficial supplier of Scuderia Ferrari, the most successful Formula One team of all times.
 The partnership with Ferrari also allows PUMA to develop licensed Ferrari footwear, apparel and accessories for global distribution, combining our strengths to provide even faster products.